 (b) In the event that the required fault clearance time is not met as a result of failure to operate on the Main Protection System(s) provided, the Generators or HVDC System Owners or Generators in the case of OTSDUW Plant and Apparatus shall, except as specified below provide Independent Back-Up Protection.

-The CompanyThe Relevant

-Transmission Licensee will also provide Back-Up Protection and The Company's the Relevant Transmission Licensee and the User's Back-Up Protections will be coordinated so as to provide Discrimination.
+The Relevant Transmission Licensee will also provide Back-Up Protection and the Relevant Transmission Licensee's and the User's Back-Up Protections will be co-ordinated so as to provide Discrimination.